deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 # 3. Core Apps Deployment

+We will deploy:

+- A new CoreDNS configuration
+- Sealed Secrets, secret management optimized for GitOps
+- Cert-manager issuers, to generate your SSL certificates and enable, for free, TLS configuration.
+- Argo CD, to enable GitOps.
+- Multus CNI, to support multiple network interfaces
+- KubeVirt, to deploy VM workloads

 ## CoreDNS configuration

 The initial configuration of CoreDNS given by k0s is not satisfying our needs.
 This is why we are applying a new configuration.